-The best landing page for lead generation is one that understands just how essential lead generation is to a successful business.
+A landing page for lead generation needs to always be built around the importance of lead generation to a successful business.
 It’s how you reach potential customers early in their journey and it allows you to prove your trustworthiness and value until they’re ready to make a purchase.
 At that point, if you’ve done your job right with the lead generation landing page, that purchase will be with you.

 Before you start building your lead capture landing page, there are a few things you’ll want to make sure you have figured out.
 Let’s take a look at the top three: